Getting you to and from Aberdeen Airport on time... What taxi information are you looking for?

 |16 Seater Minibus (12 or 14 passengers, depending on luggage)||£113||£217|

 * Please note that these prices are only estimates.
 Fares can vary depending on routes, taxi firm rates and time of journey.
 Please contact a firm directly for a quotation.

-With a good academic reputation, a thriving city centre and access to the Cairngorms National Park, berdeen University attracts thousands of students each year.
+With a good academic reputation, a thriving city centre and access to the Cairngorms National Park, Aberdeen University attracts thousands of students each year.
 With many students coming from England and southern Scotland, plane is by far the easiest mode of travel to the university and the airport has a significant amount of student traffic passing through.
-A taxi to the university (twenty five miles away) cost around £20 (though be aware that there is usually a surcharge for travelling at night or on a Sunday)

-Famous for its beautiful curve of golden sands, Aberdeen Beach lies seven miles from Aberdeen Airport and is a twenty minute taxi ride away at an approximate cost of £20-25 (depending on requirements).
+Famous for its beautiful curve of golden sands, this is the perfect location to go with either by yourself or with family!
 The Beach Esplanade has an amusement area with restaurants, a cinema and the Codonas amusement park.